 · Long-term medical conditions

-· Mental health needs (e.g. anxiety, depression)
+· Mental health needs (e.g. depression)

 Support may include: